memgraph/docs/gqlalchemy/how-to-guides/loaders/import-table-data-to-graph-database.md

 ---
 id: table-to-graph-importer
-title: Import table data to graph database
+title: How to import table data to graph database
 sidebar_label: Import table to graph
 ---

 This guide will show you how to use `loaders.py` to translate table data in a file to graph data and import it to Memgraph.
-Currently we support reading of `csv`, `parquet`, `orc`, `ipc/feather/arrow` file formats via Pyarrow.
+Currently, we support reading of `csv`, `parquet`, `orc`, `ipc/feather/arrow` file formats via Pyarrow.
 Data loading is implemented from `LocalFileSystem`, `AzureBlobFileSystem` and `AmazonS3FileSystem`.

 > Make sure you have a running Memgraph instance.
 If you're not sure how to run
 > Memgraph, check out the Memgraph [Quick start](/memgraph/#quick-start).

-## Loading a CSV file from LocalFileSystem
+## Loading a CSV file from `LocalFileSystem`

-Let's say you have a simple table data in a csv file stored at `/home/user/table_data`:
+Let's say you have a simple table data in a CSV file stored at `/home/user/table_data`:

 ```csv
 name,surname,grade
 Ivan,Horvat,4